-- no significant adverse changes to the automotive market, competitive conditions, the supply and demand of vehicles, parts and service, and finance and insurance products; - no significant construction delays that may adversely affect the timing of dealership relocations and renovations; - no significant disruption of our operations such as may result from harsh weather, natural disaster, accident, civil unrest, or other calamitous event;
+no significant adverse changes to the automotive market, competitive conditions, the supply and demand of vehicles, parts and service, and finance and insurance products;

-- no significant unexpected technological event or commercial difficulties that adversely affect our operations; - continuing availability of economical capital resources; - demand for our products and our cost of operations; - no significant adverse legislative and regulatory changes; - stability of general domestic economic, market, and business conditions; - assumptions regarding other automobile manufacturer agreements; and - assumptions regarding provincial government regulations in jurisdictions in which we do not operate.
+- no significant construction delays that may adversely affect the timing of dealership relocations and renovations; - no significant disruption of our operations such as may result from harsh weather, natural disaster, accident, civil unrest, or other calamitous event; - no significant unexpected technological events or commercial difficulties that adversely affect our operations; - continuing availability of economical capital resources; - demand for our products and our cost of operations; - no significant adverse legislative and regulatory changes; - stability of general domestic economic, market, and business conditions; - assumptions regarding platform agreements with other automobile manufacturer; and - assumptions regarding provincial government regulations in jurisdictions in which we do not operate.

-Because actual results or outcomes could differ materially from those expressed in any forward-looking statements, investors should not place undue reliance on any such forward-looking statements.
+Because actual results or outcomes could differ materially from those expressed in any forwardlooking statements, investors should not place undue reliance on any such forward-looking statements.
 By their nature, forward-looking statements involve numerous assumptions, inherent risks and uncertainties, both general and specific, which contribute to the possibility that the predicted outcomes will not occur.
 The risks, uncertainties and other factors, many of which are beyond our control, that could influence actual results include, but are not limited to:

-- rapid appreciation or depreciation of the Canadian dollar relative to the U.S. dollar; - the ability to import vehicles and parts that are manufactured outside of Canada: - a sustained downturn in consumer demand and economic conditions in key geographic markets; - adverse conditions affecting one or more of our automobile manufacturers; - the ability of consumers to access automotive loans and leases; - competitive actions of other companies and generally within the automotive industry; - our dependence on sales of new vehicles to achieve sustained profitability;
+- rapid appreciation or depreciation of the Canadian dollar relative to the U.S. dollar; - the ability to import vehicles and parts that are manufactured outside of Canada; - a sustained downturn in consumer demand and economic conditions in key geographic markets; - adverse conditions affecting one or more of our automobile manufacturers, including but not limited to bankruptcies, recalls or class actions; - the ability of consumers to access automotive loans and leases; - competitive actions of other companies and generally within the automotive industry; - our dependence on sales of new vehicles to achieve sustained profitability;

-- levels of unemployment in our markets and other macroeconomic factors; - our suppliers ability to provide a desirable mix of popular new vehicles; - the ability to continue financing inventory under similar interest rates; - our suppliers ability to continue to provide manufacturer incentive programs; - the loss of key personnel and limited management and personnel resources; - the ability to refinance or renew credit agreements in the future; - changes in applicable environmental, taxation and other laws and regulations as well as how such laws and regulations are interpreted and enforced; - risks inherent in the ability to generate sufficient cash flow from operations to meet current and future obligations; and - the ability to obtain automotive manufacturers' approval for acquisitions.
+- levels of unemployment in our markets and other macroeconomic factors; - our suppliers ability to provide a desirable mix of popular new vehicles; - the ability to continue financing inventory under similar interest rates; - our suppliers ability to continue to provide manufacturer incentive programs; - the loss of key personnel and limited management and personnel resources; - the ability to refinance or renew credit agreements in the future; - changes in applicable environmental, taxation and other laws and regulations as well as how such laws and regulations are interpreted and enforced; - fluctuations in foreign exchange rates and tax rates; - risks inherent in the ability to generate sufficient cash flow from operations to meet current and future obligations; - the impact of autonomous vehicles and ride-sharing services; and - the ability to obtain automotive manufacturers' approval for acquisitions.

 Please refer to the section entitled "Risk Factors" for a complete listing.
-Further, any forwardlooking statement speaks only as of the date on which such statement is made, and, except as required by applicable law, we undertake no obligation to update any forward-looking statement to reflect events or circumstances after the date on which such statement is made or to reflect the occurrence of unanticipated events.
-New factors emerge from time to time, and it is not possible for management to predict all of such factors and to assess in advance the impact of each such factor on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forwardlooking statement.
+Further, any forward-looking statement speaks only as of the date on which such statement is made, and, except as required by applicable law, we undertake no obligation to update any forward-looking statement to reflect events or circumstances after the date on which such statement is made or to reflect the occurrence of unanticipated events.
+New factors emerge from time to time, and it is not possible for management to predict all of such factors and to assess in advance the impact of each such factor on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statement.